awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + Preview **db\.r6g** – Newest\-generation instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
 **Note**
 Graviton2 DB instance classes are now available in preview release\.
 Don't use the db\.r6g preview DB instance classes with production databases\.
-Your participation in this preview is governed by section 2 of the [AWS Service Terms](https://aws.amazon.com/service-terms/)\.
+Your participation in this preview is governed by section 2 of the [AWS service terms](https://aws.amazon.com/service-terms/)\.
 + **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon EBS performance\.
 + **db\.r3** – Previous\-generation instance classes that provide memory optimization\.
 The db\.r3 instances classes are not available in the Europe \(Paris\) region and the South America \(São Paulo\) region\.